Trusted by 1k+ Business Directors

 One of the main attractions of a Small Self-Administered Scheme (SSAS) is that members have much more control over their pensions than they do with traditional pensions.
 But does this control come at the expense of security?
 Not at all.
 SSAS regulation must be adhered to.
 A SSAS is overseen by The Pensions Regulator AND must be registered with HMRC and abide by HMRC rules.

-General SSAS rules
+General SSAS Rules

 A company director can have a SSAS.
 As SSAS can have up to 11 members in total.
 A SSAS is run by its members, who are trustees of SSAS.
 The scheme and its paperwork is managed by the Scheme Administrator, who can be a member of the scheme.
 Whilst not a legal requirement to have professional legal and compliance support, TLPI strongly recommend you ensure this is part of the service you employ to help protect the scheme from breaching HMRC rules and The Pensions Regulator’s regulations.